 These tough-looking cameras are visual aids that often have a camouflaging structure (to let you hide it from plain sight, obviously) and are able to record videos and click pictures.
-The come with motion-actuators or sensors that pick up the movement in the animals and record or it or take photos of it to be viewed later by you.
-So one of the everyday purposes that these cameras serve is wildlife viewing, and the other one is hunting game.
+They come with motion actuators or sensors that pick up the movement in the animals and record it or take photos of it to be viewed later by you.
+So one of the everyday purposes that these cameras serve is wildlife viewing, and the other one is hunting games.
 These are frequently used by hunters, watchers/enthusiasts or researchers, or by people like us, who love to know which is which!

 But what purpose does it serve if you’re watching animals with it?
 Where’s the point?
 Well, it cuts out all the guesswork related to them.
 Think like this, by installing a game camera, you can frequently check which animals visit your land/hunting ground/farm.
 Also, you get to know which places they visit most often.
 You don’t have to wait all day, staring toward an empty land hoping for a game to come.
 Not even one day suffices for that.